 Skip to content

-No Drilling No Truss Damage Unlike Ceiling Racks
+No Drilling No Ceiling-Mounted Hardware No Truss Damage

 Did you know your home came with engineered truss drawings?

-Truss drawings are not hidden.
-They’re just never presented to homeowners.
+Those truss drawings aren’t hidden.
+They’re just rarely shown to homeowners.

-Most people believe their garage ceiling can hold heavy storage because nothing has fallen down yet.
+Most people assume their garage ceiling can handle heavy storage because nothing has fallen yet.
+That feels logical — but it’s not how homes are engineered or legally designed.

 The truth lives in one document most homeowners never see: the engineered truss drawings.
-This page explains what those drawings actually say — and why “zero” is the only number that matters when it comes to your ceiling.
+This page explains what those drawings actually say — and why “zero” is the only number that matters when it comes to your garage ceiling weight limit.

 What Is a Truss Drawing?